Run a WaveSpeedAI model and return machine-readable JSON.

 wavespeed run wavespeed-ai/z-image/turbo -p "a product photo" --json

-# 5. Run and download outputs
+# Run the model and download generated outputs locally.

 wavespeed run wavespeed-ai/z-image/turbo -p "a product photo" --json --download